Blockchain and the Law: A Critical Evaluation

 A. Modes of Regulation

 Modes of regulation are described as the ways in which the State can regulate the design and operation of decentralized blockchain networks, and enforce its own rules enshrined in laws.
-The chapter uses Lessig’s “pathetic dot theory,” introduced almost two decades ago,
+The chapter uses Lessig’s “pathetic dot theory,” introduced almost two decades ago,14 to discuss the opportunities of the State to regulate blockchain technology through laws, social norms, market intervention and code.
+When it comes to laws, the authors focus on the points at which the State can interfere with the operation of a decentralized technology network.

 The book discusses in brief a panoply of pros and cons (pp. 175-184): of regulation of end users; of the transportation layer; of general internet intermediaries, like ISPs and blockchain-specific ones, such as cryptocurrency exchanges; of miners and other constituents of the blockchain network; of hardware manufacturers; and of the code itself.
 The analysis then turns to the advantages and difficulties of regulating blockchain technologies through other means.
 Market forces are understood as the State buying and selling cryptocurrencies through direct market intervention, to raise or lower the cost of services which these tokens make accessible.
 Regulation through social norms is understood as the governance of the technology, and the procedures, institutions, and logics of decision-making within the developer community (p.
 187).
 The regulation of/through architecture is discussed as an opportunity to require certain functions (such as backdoors) to be inserted into the code, the implementation of code certification procedures, or government-producing code.
 The analysis concludes with a short discussion of some regulatory tradeoffs (p.
 189), most notably the presupposed tradeoff between regulation and innovation, claiming that an overly zealous regulatory approach may stifle innovation in end-to-end networks, unregulated software domains, and markets.